-- the Task to be accomplished by students, which usually envisages the production of a final output; - the Teams which students should be aggregated into in order to accomplish the Task and their mode(s) of interactions;

-- the Time schedule according to which students are to carry out the activity; - the Technology used to carry out the whole activity and where the interactions among participants will occur.
+- the Task to be accomplished by students, which usually envisages the production of a final output; - the Teams which students should be aggregated into in order to accomplish the Task and their mode(s) of interactions; - the Time schedule according to which students are to carry out the activity; - the Technology used to carry out the whole activity and where the interactions among participants will occur.

-Figure 4.
+Figure 3.
 The 4T model for the learning design of collaborative activities (Persico & Pozzi, 2013).

 The interactions among these dimensions define the collaborative activity; the teachers can either start from scratch and try to define these elements, or they can start from a collaborative Technique (i.e. a pattern suggesting how to combine these elements) and instantiate it in one specific activity, according to the context at hand.
 In any case, the teacher will need to take decisions regarding each of the Ts, by taking into account that they are not independent of one another: starting from the definition of the learning objectives, as suggested by the literature in Learning Design and Instructional Design (Conole, 2013; Laurillard, 2012), the teacher will tentatively choose one Technique or one Task that can support achievement of those objectives.
 However, sometimes the length in Time of the course is given from the very beginning and this might affect the initial choices.
 Similarly, the target population may be already decided, and its size and composition will influence decisions on the Teams' composition rather heavily (especially if it includes at-risk or minority students), as well as on the Task and Technology components.
-In other, more technocentric approaches, a designer may want to try out some interesting Technology and this will influence the choices regarding the other Ts.
-So, the teacher generally "juggles" around with these four components in a cyclic and iterative process (as shown in Figure 4).
+In other, more techno-centric approaches, a designer may want to try out some interesting Technology and this will influence the choices regarding the other Ts.
+So, the teacher generally "juggles" around with these four components in a cyclic and iterative process (as shown in Figure 3).

-The dependences among the Ts (the arrows in Figure 4) are very important in the design process and the model aims to support teachers-designers by making such dependencies as explicit as possible, stimulating reflection on how decisions on a single dimension impacts the others.
+The dependences among the Ts (the arrows in Figure 3) are very important in the design process and the model aims to support teachers-designers by making such dependencies as explicit as possible, stimulating reflection on how decisions on one dimension impacts on the others.

-In the context of PLEIADE's BTAs, the 4T model was used both via: (a), a document template to be used to describe a collaborative activity in terms of the 4Ts, and (b) the I4T game (see section 5.4.3.1), which scaffolds decisions concerning the identification of tasks, technologies, times, and teams of a collaborative activity.
+In the context of PLEIADE's BTAs, the 4T model will be used both using: (a), a document template to be used to describe a collaborative activity in terms of the 4Ts, and (b) the I4T game (see section 4.4.1), which scaffolds decisions concerning the identification of tasks, technologies, times, and teams of a collaborative activity.

-5.4.3 BTA Gamification
+4.4.3 BTA Gamification

 The PLEIADE project, as stated in its name, aims to provide a playful environment for the design of inclusive, collaborative activities.
-As such, the BTAs strived to create a positive, open community of teachers, encouraging them not only to reflect and collaborate towards the design of inclusive activities, but also to explore and experiment in a safe, welcoming environment.
-To this end, the BTAs included gamified elements to help both engage participants and create a stress-free community driven by curiosity and support.
+As such, the BTAs will strive to create a positive, open community of teachers, encouraging them not only to reflect and collaborate towards the design of inclusive activities, but also to explore and experiment in a safe, welcoming environment.
+To this end, the BTAs will include gamified elements that will help to both engage participants and create a stress-free community driven by curiosity and support.

-Several gamification elements were adopted and integrated in the BTA structure: the I4Ts game (that is, IO2; Bicocchi et al., 2021), the narrative metaphor of a space journey, an initial ice-breaking activity intended to foster team building and group identity formation; the "Inclusion stars" mechanics supporting the knowledge building process about inclusive teaching, a dashboard reinforcing self-regulation and meta-cognitive reflection on practice sharing.
+Several gamification elements are adopted and integrated in the BTA structure: the I4Ts game (that is, IO2; Bicocchi et al., 2021), the narrative metaphor of a space journey, an initial ice-breaking activity intended to foster team building and group identity formation; the "Inclusion stars" mechanics supporting the knowledge building process about inclusive teaching, a dashboard reinforcing self-regulation and meta-cognitive reflection on practice sharing and an award for the most entertaining virtual school visit.
 These are described in more depth in the following.

-5.4.3.1 The I4Ts game
+4.4.3.1 The I4Ts game